 Vitamin B12 Deficiency in Vegans and Vegetarians

-Many studies have looked into whether vegans and vegetarians are more likely to suffer from a B12 deficiency than omnivores.
-The results are quite conclusive: a deficiency amongst vegans is extremely common and also the percentage of vegetarians with a B12 shortage than omnivores (4 – 6).
+Many studies have looked into whether vegans and vegetarians are more likely to suffer from >>B12 deficiency<< than omnivores.
+The results are quite conclusive: an undersupply amongst vegans is extremely common and there are, statistically-speaking, significantly more vegetarians with a B12 shortage than omnivores (4 – 6).

-For this reason it is all the more surprising that some vegan forums and articles downplay the serious potential health risks, most commonly in discussions concerning ‘natural diets’ as mentioned above.
-In these cases the risk is often ignored and results in a deficiency.
+For this reason, it is all the more surprising that some vegan forums and articles downplay the serious potential health risks, most commonly in discussions concerning ‘natural diets’ as mentioned above.
+In these cases, the risk is often ignored and results in deficiency.

 Vegetarian Sources of Vitamin B12